-Ha Ram Hwang ’17 is trying to explain a lovely Korean phrase with no good English equivalent: If you type “잘부탁드립니다” in Google Translate, you get back “Thank you very much.”
+Ha Ram Hwang ’17 is trying to explain a lovely Korean phrase with no good English equivalent: If you type the phrase in Google Translate, you get back “Thank you very much.”

 But that falls pitifully short.

 “It’s pronounced ‘Jal-boo-tak-deurip-nida,’ and it means, ‘I entrust myself to you,’” says Hwang.
 “It’s like a greeting, but more.
-When you are hired for a job, you would tell your new boss, ‘잘부탁드립니다,’ which is like saying ‘Please take good care of me.’”
+When you are hired for a job, you would tell it to your new boss, and it would be like saying, ‘Please take good care of me.’”

-“잘부탁드립니다” was one of some 60 words or phrases, from 15 languages, that Amherst students submitted to Hwang and Ju Hyun “Judy” Lee ’18—and that mostly make Google Translate blow a tihendi.
+This was one of some 60 words or phrases, from 15 languages, that Amherst students submitted this spring to Hwang and Ju Hyun “Judy” Lee ’18—and that mostly make Google Translate blow a tihendi.
 (That’s “gasket” in Estonian).

-Taught by Benigno Sanchez-Eppler, lecturer in English, the course was about the experience and aesthetic of being multilingual.
-Discussions began by exploring theory but soon “spiraled toward the personal,” says Hwang.
+Taught by Benigno Sánchez-Eppler, lecturer in English, the eight-student course was about the experience and aesthetic of being multilingual.

-To muster up these hard-to-translate snippets, Lee and Hwang spent two days last April stationed at a table in Keefe Campus Center.
+To muster up the hard-to-translate snippets, Lee and Hwang spent two days at a table in Keefe Campus Center.
 The idea was to entice students to stop by and write down a word or phrase from their native language, or a language that held meaning for them.
-A stack of creamy deckled sheets of paper beckoned, plus a rainbow array of markers—with Hershey’s Kisses and Twix strewn strategically to sweeten the deal.
+A stack of creamy deckled sheets of paper beckoned, plus a rainbow array of markers.

-Once others knew about the project, there was a sneeuwbal effect (that’s Dutch for “snowball”).
-Many students contacted their families back home to round up resonant words in Arabic, Russian, Japanese, Spanish, French, German and more.
-“People not only shared vocabulary with us, but emotions, sensations, and stories,” says Hwang.
+Other students even contacted their families back home to round up resonant words in Arabic, Japanese, Russian and more.
+“People not only shared vocabulary with us,” says Hwang, “but emotions, sensations and stories.”